 Most WISPs are operated by local companies responding to a perceived market gap.
-There is a small but growing number of WISPs, such as AirJaldi [Airjaldi] in India that have expanded from local service into multiple locations.
+There is a small but growing number of WISPs, such as [Airjaldi] in India that have expanded from local service into multiple locations.

-Since 2006, the deployment of cloud-managed WISPs has been possible with hardware from companies such as Meraki and later OpenMesh and others.
-Until recently, however, most of these services have been aimed at industrialized markets.
-Everylayer [Everylayer], launched in 2014, is the first cloud-managed WISP service aimed at emerging markets.
+Since 2006, the deployment of cloud-managed WISPs has been possible with hardware from companies such as [Meraki] and later [OpenMesh] and others.
+Until recently, however, most of these services have been aimed at "global north" markets.
+In 2014 a cloud-managed WISP service aimed at "global south" markets was launched [Everylayer].